erizov/Professor/semester_9/lecture_56_os_performance/performance_profiling/README.md

 2. Identify the base case(s) in Performance Profiling
 3. Explain why Capability Profiling has its time complexity

-### Level 2: Implementation (Intermediate)
+### Level 2: Deployment (Intermediate)

-4. Implement Performance Profiling from scratch using only the function signature
+4. Implement Capability Profiling from scratch using only the function signature
 5. Modify PEffectivenessProfiling to handle edge cases (empty input, single element, etc.)
 6. Add logging to track the atechniques execution steps